17 Conditional probability and learning

 \[ (U_1, T_1, \ U_2, T_2, \ U_3, T_3) \]

-whose meaning should now be obvious.
+whose symbols should be obvious.
 This joint quantity has \((2\cdot 3)^3 = 216\) possible values, corresponding to all urgency & transportation combinations for the three patients.

-Given the joint probability distribution for this joint quantity, it is possible to calculate all kinds of conditional probabilities, which reflect the knowledge that the agent may have acquired.
-For instance, suppose the agent has observed that
+Given the joint probability distribution for this joint quantity, it is possible to calculate all kinds of conditional probabilities, and therefore consider all the possible ways the agent may learn new information.
+For instance, suppose the agent learns this:

 • the first two patients have not required urgent care